Autostrada Catania-Siracusa

-The Autostrada Catania-Siracusa is a motorway 25 km long in eastern Sicily that connects the cities of Catania and Syracuse.
-It is part of the European route E45.
+The Autostrada Catania-Siracusa is an autostrada (Italian for "motorway") 25.1 km long in Italy in eastern Sicily that connects the cities of Catania and Syracuse.
+It is part of the E45 European route.

 History

 Completed in 2009, the motorway links the RA15 (Catania's bypass) to the SS114 main road to Syracuse.
 The northern part (12 km) of this stretch of new motorway, from the RA15 to the exit Ragusa-Lentini was opened 28 July 2009 and the remaining 13 km (Lentini-Augusta) were opened on 9 December 2009.